 At your first visit, you will be given an intake form that includes the following:

 STATEMENT OF UNDERSTANDING

-Referrals to Vanderbilt or other health care providers may be recommended to help you resolve problems.
-Those services may be covered under your medical benefit plan offered by Vanderbilt.
+Referrals to VUMC or other health care providers may be recommended to help you resolve problems.
+Those services may be covered under your medical benefit plan offered by VUMC.
 We will try to always refer to providers covered by your insurance.
 However, it is your responsibility to determine whether or not services are covered under your plan and to pay any charges not covered.